 Those searching for an Android device will probably notice that Samsung have a long and successful history.
 The popular Galaxy series helped Android users achieve the same level of immersion and quality enjoyed by iPhone users, while still being able to offer something original.

 Both the Galaxy S8 and S8 Plus were released back in April 2017.
 Aesthetically, it would be difficult to determine the exact difference between the two, but on closer inspection, there are some differences that you should be aware of before making a purchase.

-Both handsets include what you would expect from a premium Android device, including a fingerprint sensor and NFC capabilities.
+Refurbished Samsung phones include what you would expect from a premium Android device, including a fingerprint sensor and NFC capabilities.
 In this regard, there will be little reason as to why any difference should be seen between the two devices from a performance perspective.

 Although the Galaxy S8 offers slightly better specifications, this isn’t to say that it’s the most suitable choice in every instance.
 An overview of the differences between the two devices is as follows.

 The Samsung Galaxy S8 contained a 5.8-inch super AMOLED screen that can deliver a resolution of 1440 x 2960.
 A rear camera offers dual-pixel 12MP while the front-facing camera is still impressive at 8MP.

 As well as taking high-quality photographs, the Galaxy S8 can also capture video in the following formats, along with slow-motion support.